Newlifedirection/MakeChangeProject/README.md

 * register

-This is [Skill Distillery](https://skilldistillery.com)week 1 Homework
+This is [Skill Distillery](https://skilldistillery.com) week 1 Homework